J. Dale Wainwright Unit: History

-Before the American Civil War, the land now making up Eastham was cleared by slaves.
+Before the American Civil War, the land now making up Eastham was cleared by enslaved people.
 After the civil war, sharecroppers originally worked the land.
 The sharecroppers were replaced by prisoners under a convict leasing program.
 In 1896, Mrs. D. Eastham agreed to pay $14.50 per month per person for 119 convicted men, including many African-Americans.
 The Eastham Unit opened in April 1917, becoming the first maximum security prison in Texas.

 It was named after the Eastham Family, the original owners of the land occupied by the prison.
 Throughout Eastham's history, many prisoners dreaded being sent to Eastham because of the arduous work assignments, the dangerous conditions, and the difficulty of escaping the unit.
 Many crackdowns and work strikes occurred during the unit's history.
 Throughout its history Eastham housed maximum security male prisoners and made them work in the fields.

 In the early twentieth century Eastham housed female prisoners.
 After a sexual abuse scandal occurred, the Texas Prison System administrators moved the women to be closer to Huntsville, and Eastham began housing men.
 It was during this period, from April 1930 to May 1932, that Clyde Barrow, later ringleader of the infamous Bonnie and Clyde criminal gang, spent his first ever period of incarceration for burglary and auto theft.